-In a state known for its love of the good earth and clean waters, we thought it would be fun to come with a list of the Natural Wonders of Wisconsin.
-We could have made the list twice as long, but for some reason seven seemed like the perfect number.
+In a state known for its love of the good earth and clean waters, we thought it would be fun to come with a list of the natural wonders of Wisconsin.
+We could have made the list twice as long, seven seemed like the perfect number.
 These “Mother Nature-made” wonders are the setting for some of the best outdoor recreation in the nation.

 Calling to the explorer in all of us, this national park is a grouping or “archipelago” of 21 wilderness islands dotting the cold waters of Lake Superior and more than a dozen miles of shoreline with some of the most pristine remaining sandscapes in the Great Lakes region.
 National Geographic Explorer magazine named it a top place to visit.
 There are old-growth forests, windswept beaches and cliffs.
 There are sea caves to explore, carved out over thousands of years by the rhythmic waves.
-When the winter weather conditions are right you can hike out to the caves to behold frozen waterfalls and chambers glistening with thousands of icicles.
+When the winter weather conditions are right, you can hike out to the caves to behold frozen waterfalls and chambers glistening with thousands of icicles.
 In Winter 2014, for the first time in five years, Lake Superior was frozen solid enough for visitors to hike or snowshoe out to the beautifully frozen ice caves.

-While beautiful from the shore, when the weather is warm you must see them by boat or, even better, set foot on an island and camp at one of the 60-some rustic sites.
+While beautiful from the shore, when the weather is warm you must see the islands by boat or, even better, set foot on an island and camp at one of the 60-some rustic sites.
 Transportation options are varied – sea kayak, sailboat, power boat and excursion tour boat.
-A grand tour on the Apostle Island Cruise Service lasts about three and a half hours and you’ll see the islands and one of the best historic collections of lighthouses anywhere in the country.
+A grand tour on Apostle Island Cruises lasts nearly three and a half hours and you’ll see the islands and one of the best historic collections of lighthouses anywhere in the country.
 This area is also shrouded in the lore of vicious nor’easters and shipwrecks, making it a popular spot for scuba divers to explore the remains of the Sevona, Lucerne and Pretoria.

 According to Pattison State Park superintendent Kerry Isensee, the best vantage point to see Big Manitou is from the south, where two overlooks provide heads-on views of the waterfall.
 He also mentioned you can get much closer to Little Manitou Falls for “a more personal experience.”
 There are more than eight miles of hiking trails and a mix of campsites in the park.
 There are naturalist-guided hikes through the year, which is a great way to get acquainted with the landscape here that takes you high and low.